ceccarellilab/Teaching/README.md

 ## Pre-requisites:

-1. Basic understanding of genomics and molecular biology
+1. Participants should bring their laptop
-2. All students are required to have access to the __SecureCane WiFi__.
+2. All participants are required to have access to the __SecureCane WiFi__.
-3. Students should be familiar with R
+3. Participants should be familiar with R
-4. Basic understanding of linux teminal/CLI
+4. Basic understanding of linux teminal/CLI would be useful
+5. Basic understanding of genomics and molecular biology